Course materials for UCL module COMP0160

 * To use an inappropriate verb.
 Recall the ubiquity of visual language discussed last week!

-As Ifat discussed on Tuesday, the brain infers a lot of spatial information from the patterns of sound detection at each ear.
+As Ifat discussed on Monday, the brain infers a lot of spatial information from the patterns of sound detection at each ear.
 Binaural techniques exploit this ability to produce a highly spatialised audio experience by delivering different sounds to each ear, typically via headphones.

 Binaural responses vary quite a bit between individuals, but personalisation is difficult or expensive, so widely available binaural methods tend to use generic head models.
 Nevertheless, they can still be very effective.